forestgrape/coronavirus/transmission.md

 - breathing volume and frequency [hofemeier](#hofemeier)
 - air humidity and how much the air is moistened in the lung.
 E.g. described in [zhong18](#zhong18), [varghese](#varghese)]
 - orientation respect to gravity i.e. wether horizontal or vertical
+- [qi](#qi) shows that particle deposition is individual and may change in case of lung diseases.

 #### Deposition Locations
 The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer-2018).